-- Record a cause for concern, which is not a child protection issue, on the CPOMS system and link other staff as appropriate.
-This is important in building a picture of the child's story over time. - ➤ Deal with a disclosure of abuse from a child in line with Bradford MBC and BSCB procedures.
+- Record a cause for concern, which is not a child protection issue, on CPOMS (Child Protection Online Monitoring System) and link other staff as appropriate.
+This is important in building a picture of the child's story over time. - Deal with a disclosure of abuse from a child in line with Bradford MBC and BSCB procedures.
 These must be passed to one of the Designated Staff immediately, followed by a written account as outlined in staff training. - Be involved in ongoing monitoring and recording to support the implementation of individual education programmes and interagency child protection and child support plans.